tech-writing/rapporto/docs/index.md

     Talk to GitHub and Slack, and easily extend it for other services.
 :Flexibility:
     Use as a standalone program or as a library in your own programs.
+:Interoperability:
+    The output is using Markdown format across the board, so you can use it on many services like Discord, Discourse, GitHub, Slack, and many more.

 ## Synopsis